hucker/ten8t/docs/README.md

 ```

 Currently, there are integrations for file access with pathlib, generic file system access with FS,
-database with SQLAchemy, data frames with narwhals and ping with ping3, requests with (duh) requests,
+database with SQLAlchemy, data frames with narwhals and ping with ping3, requests with (duh) requests,
-pdf files with camelot and excel files with openpyxl.
+pdf files with camelot and Excel files with openpyxl.

 ## What is the output?